ostyjs/create-osty/README.md

-> **Note**: This project is still in early development.
-Please don't use it in production yet.

 # Osty

 Start building on Nostr in seconds with Osty.
 Fast.
 Production-Ready.
 Scalable.

+> **Note**: This project is still in early development.
+Please be aware that there may be missing features or bugs.
+If you would like to help us build Osty, please feel free to [contribute](./CONTRIBUTING.md)!

 ## Getting Started